ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 ## Specification

-**Offline signer**: An offline signer is a device or application which holds the user’s private keys and does not have network access.
+**Offline signer**: An offline signer is a device or application which holds the user private keys and does not have network access.

 **Watch-only wallet**: A watch-only wallet is a wallet that has network access and can interact with the blockchain.

 ## Motivation to use Uniform Ressources (UR) types

 The BlockchainCommons (BC) have published a series of data transmission protocol called Uniform Resources (UR).
 It provides a basic method to encode data into animated QR Codes.
 The UR have been used for different proposals of QR-code based data transmission (e.g. [[EIP-4527]](https://eips.ethereum.org/EIPS/eip-4527),  [[TZIP-25]](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-25/tzip-25.md) etc…).
 The UR types form the basis of the data transmission protocol for the following reasons:

 - **Standardization**: a standard already commonly used by other hardware wallets (Keystone, AirGap, CoolWallet, D’Cent).
 - **Data compression**: Byte savings using CBOR compared to text encoding.